-Highlands School district does not accept delivery of food from outside entities (Ie. Pizza, door dash, grubhub.)
-Any deliveries will be declined and they will not be reimbursed
+Highlands School district does not accept delivery of food from outside entities (i.e. pizza, DoorDash, GrubHub, etc.) Any deliveries will be declined and they will not be reimbursed.

 INAPPROPRIATE LANGUAGE

 The use of profanity and/or abusive or inappropriate language will not be tolerated.
 Profanity involves vulgar speech and/or actions.
 Abusive language involves ethnic, religious, racial and/or sexual slurs.
 Inappropriate language includes substitute curse words and put downs.